Florida official says migrants flown to California went willingly, refutes claims of coercion - KESQ

 It’s not yet clear if the new arrivals in Sacramento plan to stay in California or will eventually seek to go elsewhere, advocates said.
 Four who arrived on the first flight on Friday have already been picked up by friends or family members, but the rest remain in the care of local advocacy groups. ___

-Since they arrived, advocates have taken the migrants to a thrift store to pick out clothing and have let them choose what meals to eat, advocates said.

-“We’re allowing them to define what their needs are and how we can best meet them,” said Cecilia Flores, of Sacramento ACT. ___

 Rodriguez reported from San Francisco.
-Associated Press writers Anthony Izaguirre in Tallahassee, Fla., Paul J. Weber in Austin, Texas, Susan Montoya Bryan in Albuquerque, New Mexico, and Elliot Spagat in San Diego contributed.
+Associated Press writers Anthony Izaguirre in Tallahassee, Fla., and Elliot Spagat in San Diego contributed.

 Find more AP coverage of immigration: https://apnews.com/hub/immigration